zeleia/zeleia/README.md

 - I'm a student at Eötvös Loránd University (ELTE) Hungary
 - I'm a Computer Science student
 - I'm currently learning game dev with Unreal Engine
-- I'm looking for ways to upgrade my coding and any other IT skills outside Uni
+- I'm looking for ways to improve my coding and any other IT skills outside Uni
 <!--
 **zeleia/zeleia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.